Muh-Sadik/RacketRhythm/README.md

 # Racket Rhythm
 Introducing Racket Rhythm: an engaging ping pong experience where gameplay consistency is driven by music.
-Players maintain rallies to keep the music flowing, with each hit shaping the rhythm.
+Players maintain rallies to keep the music flowing, with each hit determining the volume.
 Music Sound adjusts based on gameplay speed, creates a real-time system which offers a dynamic challenge for all skill levels.
+However consistency is king and hence, if the rally breaks down the players will miss out on listening to their favourite song.
 Experience the fusion of ping pong and rhythm in Racket Rhythm!

 Instagram: https://www.instagram.com/racket.rhythm/

 # Key Features
 * Music-driven gameplay.
 * Targets amateur players improving on consistency.
-* Dynamic Sound adjustments for players of all levels.
+* Dynamic Sound volume adjustments for players of all levels.
+* Music will stop if the rally breaks down.

 # Setup Instructions
 **Hardware Requirements:**